 The Johns Hopkins University MS in Regulatory Science program provides students pursuing a career in regulatory science with a specialized course of study that emphasizes advanced topics in the regulatory approval processes for global and domestic biotech products.
 Students may specialize in an aspect of regulatory science of their choice through three elective courses, including a wide variety of advanced regulatory courses.
 By providing students with a strong foundation in regulatory science and a hands-on introduction to current good manufacturing, laboratory and clinical practices, as well as product development, the program offers graduates unique instruction for the specialized jobs in regulatory science in federal, academic, and industry work settings.

-Our curriculum offers practical hands-on, real life regulatory science experience through case-study assignments and a unique Practicum course at the end of the program.
-Students are expected to research, evaluate and present scientifically and legally-justifiable positions on case studies from different perspectives of advanced regulatory topics.
+The curriculum offers practical, hands-on regulatory science experience through case-study assignments and a unique practicum course at the end of the program.
+Students are expected to research, evaluate, and present scientifically and legally-justifiable positions on case studies from different perspectives of advanced regulatory topics.

 % Online100% Online

 School Accreditation & Licensing

 Program Requirements & Restrictions

 - Applicants will need to have a bachelor’s degree from a regionally accredited US college or university in the life sciences or in engineering, with prerequisites in biochemistry and cell biology.